-There are three tiny townships here (Durras North, Durras Lake, and Durras South) – all surrounded by this National Park and edged by more quiet beaches and nestled between Duras Lake and the ocean is the small township of Durras village, which itself comprises mainly of private holiday homes.
+There are three tiny townships here (Durras North, Durras Lake, and Durras South) – all surrounded by this National Park and edged by more quiet beaches.
+Nestled between Duras Lake and the ocean is the small township of Durras village, which itself comprises of mainly private holiday homes.

 After briefly checking out the area we then headed back along the road where we turned left towards North Head.

-Just a short distance on, Batmans Bay, situated on the Clyde River’s broad estuary, is a quaint little town with museums and galleries to explore, a beach is not far away as is the fertile hinterland of farms and vineyards.
+Just a short distance on, Batmans Bay, situated on the Clyde River’s broad estuary, is a quaint little beachside town with museums and galleries to explore.
+It’s the best of both worlds here because not far away are the fertile hinterlands of farms and vineyards.

 Just 10-minutes south of ‘The Bay’ as it is known by the locals, is the historic gold rush village of Mogo, which traverses the Princess Highway.

-Mogo is a quirky village that is really no more than a cluster of buildings on the side of the road, but it’s worth checking out to see some of the eccentric and arty shops, and admiring the treasures within each!
+Mogo is a quirky village that is really no more than a cluster of buildings on the side of the road – but it’s worth checking out just to see some of the eccentric, arty shops, and admire the treasures within each!

-Here you will see old miners’ cottages now transformed into quirky clothing and art and craft shops and cafes… and behind the village the ‘Original Gold Rush Colony’ showcases life as it was in the 1850s during the gold rush era.
+Here you will also see old miners’ cottages now transformed into quirky clothing shops, cafes and art and craft shops… and behind the village the ‘Original Gold Rush Colony’ showcases life as it was in the 1850s during the gold rush era.

 Continuing, the road hugs the coast as it passes the scenic communities of Moruya, Tomakin and Broulee.

-A must stop is Guerilla Bay along this stretch of highway just to admire some of the oldest rock formations on the east coast – then further south, walk over the permanent sandspit to Broulee Island.
+A must stop along this stretch of highway is Guerilla Bay, home to some of the oldest rock formations on the east coast – and a great walk that crosses over a permanent sandspit to Broulee Island!

-Away from the beach, New South Wales is home to some spectacular state forests – and there are lots of free camping spots within these forests, each home to many walking trails.
-Look for signs to rest areas between Mogo and Eden; you’ll find information about local walking trails along this route.
+Away from the beach, New South Wales is home to some spectacular state forests where there are lots of free camping spots and many walking trails.
+The rest area between Mogo and Eden showcases all the information about walking trails in these state forests.

-Moruya is an attractive town located on the banks of the Moruya River and the administrative hub of the Eurobodalla Shire.
+Further down the track, Moruya is an attractive town located on the banks of the Moruya River.
+This is the administrative hub of the Eurobodalla Shire.

-Many of its historic buildings are built from local granite and can be admired on a town walk where you can also enjoy the intricately carved wooden statues as you pound the pavement.
+Here many of the historic buildings are built from local granite and can be admired on a town walk as can intricately carved wooden statues.

-From here Eurobodalla National Park stretches along the coast from Moruya Heads south to Mystery Bay (with another great campground) and the village of Tuross Head lies between the twin lakes of Coila and Tuross with Tuross Lake the delta of the Tuross River.
-Montague Island (the largest inshore island off the NSW coast) is 9-kilometres from Narooma.
+From here, Eurobodalla National Park stretches along the coast from Moruya Heads south to Mystery Bay where you’ll find another great campground… then next on the GPS was the tiny village of Tuross Head that lies between the twin lakes of Coila and Tuross with Tuross Lake, the delta of the Tuross River.

 Then comes Narooma…

-Travelling along this coastline make sure you have… Kianga Point tagged in Google Maps as you enter North Narooma.
-This loop road hugs the coast and the shore of Wagonga Inlet as it passes through the outlying suburbs of Dalmeny and Kianga and is a lovely drive – and an easy tourist route to miss!
+When travelling along this coastline make sure Kianga Point is tagged in Google Maps as you enter North Narooma.
+It’s easily missed!
+This loop road hugs the coast and the shore of Wagonga Inlet as it passes through the outlying suburbs of Dalmeny and Kianga and is a lovely drive.

-Heading on we crossed the bridge over Wagonga Inlet and made our way into Narooma itself and the Visitor Information Centre to find a local yearning for a yarn!
+From here it was just a short drive to Bar Beach where we found a netted-off inlet swimming area, a lovely boardwalk, and a breakwater to wander along… then heading on we crossed the bridge over Wagonga Inlet and made our way into Narooma itself where we stopped at the Visitor Information Centre to find a local yearning for a yarn!